MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

 - Installing and configuring Ansible on the Azure VM
 - Downloading Ansible configuration and sample playbook files
-- Creating and configuring a service principal in Azure AD
+- Creating and configuring a managed identity in Azure AD
 - Configuring Azure AD credentials and SSH for use with Ansible
 - Deploying an Azure VM by using an Ansible playbook
 - Configuring an Azure VM by using an Ansible playbook